 Our Local Offer details the range of provision and support available for all our children.

 Mrs Batya Howard is our Inclusion Lead and Special Educational Needs Coordinator (SENDCO).
 She is responsible for the operation of the Special Educational Needs policy and coordination of specific provision made to support individual children with SEND.
+Mrs Howard can be contacted on the school telephone number 0161 330 5248.

 Our Governor with responsibility for SEND is Mrs Bhav Choksi .